surveySays/Ping-Pong-Coding-Challenge/README.md

 # Ping-Pong-Coding-Challenge
 Create a web or mobile application that saves ping pong game results and ranks players according to their wins &amp; losses.

-Frontend: React.js
+Frontend: React.js,
-Backend: Node.js/express, Google Cloud Functions
+Backend: Node.js/express, Google Cloud Functions,
-Database: Google Cloud Firestore NoSQL database
-Source Code Control: Github
+Database: Google Cloud Firestore NoSQL database, Source Code Control: Github

 To run the application, git clone this repo and open the project in VS code.